dead-snail/You-Are-Not-Alone/include/README.md

-# put raylib.h file in this folder
+# put raylib.h and rlgl.h files in this folder